SEI-SEA-1-25/P3-Brainstorm/README.md

 * Your group will need a **git manager** -- this person will oversee the project repos, pull requests and help group members wil git related issues
     * the git manager will need to assist the whole group with difficult issues -- this person should be eager to develop a more in depth knowledge of git by facing challenging bugs
 * Your group will need a **SCRUM manager** -- this person will oversee daily sprints and make sure everyone is on track and working together
-    * the SCRUM manager needs to maintain a good overall sense of project progression
-    * this is a challenging role, and requires a fair bit of organization and diplomacy
-* your group will need **developer roles**
-    * Are you going to assign roles for group members to be primarialy *fontend* or *backend*?
-    * Would having *fullstack developer* roles work better?
-If you choose thise route
-    * How will you manage git workflow in either case?
 * *successful teams emphasize the strengths of team members* talk about your strenghts and interests -- what does each team member bring to the table?
-*

 **For example, you could discuss:**
 * who is best at/likes backend more
 * who likes frontend?